vasilii-b/react-todo/README.md

 ## About this repository

-This contains yet another "ToDo" app written on react.
+This contains yet another "ToDo" app written on react ⚛.
-This time is has the following pros:
+It has the following pros:

 - uses context API
 - uses hooks
 - saves the data to the local storage
+- data is not retrieved/saved via the `props`, but using `useState`

 ### Dependencies